HEBER VALLEY CAMP RULES

 as late as 5:00 p.m.
 Complete assigned clean-up duties and check out with the camp host.

-- No generators are permitted.
+- Generators are permitted.
 Electricity is available in cabins, pavilions,

 cooking stations and restrooms.